dumij58/internship-tracker/README.md

-# Internship Application & Tracking System
+# InternHub - Internship Application & Tracking System

-A simple full-stack web application for Internship application and tracking
+A simple full-stack web application for Internship application and tracking, developed using native PHP, MySQL, HTML, CSS, and JavaScript.

 ## ToDo